Insular cortex: Cytoarchitecture

 The insular cortex has regions of variable cell structure or cytoarchitecture, changing from granular in the posterior portion to agranular in the anterior portion.
 The insula also receives differential cortical and thalamic input along its length.
 The anterior insular cortex contains a population of spindle neurons (also called von Economo neurons), identified as characterising a distinctive subregion as the agranular frontal insula.

 Development

 The insular cortex is considered a separate lobe of the telencephalon by some authorities.
 Other sources see the insula as a part of the temporal lobe.
 It is also sometimes grouped with limbic structures deep in the brain into a limbic lobe.
 As a paralimbic cortex, the insular cortex is considered to be a relatively old structure.

 Function

-Multimodal sensory processing, sensory binding
+Multi-modal sensory processing, sensory binding

 Functional imaging studies show activation of the insula during audio-visual integration tasks.

 Taste

 The anterior insula is part of the primary gustatory cortex.
 Research in rhesus monkeys has also reported that apart from numerous taste-sensitive neurons, the insular cortex also responds to non-taste properties of oral stimuli related to the texture (viscosity, grittiness) or temperature of food.